 \subsubsection{Tropical moduli space}

-We now see a simple interpretation for the tropicalization of $W:=\scrM(X/B,\beta,\sigma)$.
-If $\bar w\in W$ is a geometric point, let $Q$ be the basic monoid associated with $\bar w$ as a stable logarithmic map to $X$.
-Then by Proposition \ref{tropicalproduct}, we have
+We now provide a simple interpretation for the tropicalization of $S:=\scrM(X/B,\beta,\sigma)$.
+If $\bar s\in S$ is a geometric point, let $Q$ be the basic monoid associated with $\bar s$ as a stable logarithmic map to $X$.
+Then by Proposition~\ref{tropicalproduct}, we have